 Oral Communication is designed to prepare students to assume active participation in those phases of industrial and social life requiring effective oral communication.
 Through practice and practical exercises, students will learn the skills associated with professional speaking.
 Emphasis will be placed on planning and organization, as well as the importance of the audience.
 Since writing is often the basis for many oral communication activities, some written assignments are also required.
+In addition, visual software, such as PowerPoint, will also be taught.
 Prerequisite: ENGN101